When this article matters

 Resend

-Outbound: every transactional email we send goes through Resend.
-Receipts (forwarded to your billing email), 2FA codes (just kidding — 2FA is TOTP, no SMS, no email), 30-day inactivity reminders, tax-advisor flag notifications.
-Inbound: every email forwarded to your u-…@in.taxiteasy.org address hits a Resend webhook that fires our inbound handler.
-Email body is processed in-memory by our handler and discarded — not retained.
+Outbound only: every transactional email we send goes through Resend.
+Receipts (forwarded to your billing email), 2FA codes (just kidding — 2FA is TOTP, no SMS, no email), password-reset links, tax-advisor flag notifications.
+Resend no longer handles the inbound forwarding path — that moved to MailPace (see below).

 Sentry